section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

 JavaScript is a programming language for creating basic and advanced web page features.
 With JavaScript, you can make a website interactive.
 JavaScript can be directly written into a web page's HTML and run as the page loads.
 They are often delivered and executed in plain text format.
-There is no need for and robust or any special configuration for scripts to run.
+There is no need for and robust or any particular configuration for scripts to run.
 <!--more-->
 Therefore, building a background generator with JavaScript is quite simple.